 This can come in various form.
 You can learn new stuff together with your partner, to grow and experience the moment together.
-Or you can actually teach each other something, to exchange your knowledge, to support each other in achieving his/her goals.
+Or you can teach each other something, to exchange your knowledge, to support each other in achieving his/her goals.

 And never forget that sometimes, the growth does not come from us.
 There might be nothing both of you have equal interests in to learn and grow together, and you might have nothing to teach your partner.
 What now?

 Allow him/she to grow by himself or herself.
-Most young couple can’t accept this because it seems like the relationship is going to fall apart when two are going in a different direction.
+Most young couples can’t accept this because it seems like the relationship is going to fall apart when two are going in a different direction.
 It’s not.
-It’s very common to have husband as a lawyer and the wife as a nurse.
+It’s very common to have the husband as a lawyer and the wife as a nurse.

 It’s fine and it’s essential to allow your partner to grow on his/her own term.
 What you need to do it to support and encourage him/her by the side.